ottogroup/palladium/docs/user/installation.rst

 .. note::

-  Right now, there is only a version for `linux-64` platforms available at our binstar channel.
+  Right now, there are only versions for `linux-64` and `osx-64` platforms available at our binstar channel.

 Install from source
 ===================